idolize/idolize/README.md

 ### Hi there, I'm David 👋

-#### I'm an Engineering Manager at 👻 Snap, Inc.
+#### I'm an Engineering Manager at Discord.
-> Previously: SWE @ Microsoft on Xbox Live, Eng Intern @ Google, Extreme Blue Intern @ IBM, Fellow @ True Ventures
+> Previously: EM @ Snap, Inc., SWE @ Microsoft on Xbox Live, Eng Intern @ Google, Extreme Blue @ IBM, Fellow @ True Ventures

-- 🔭 I’m currently working on [Snap Kit](https://kit.snapchat.com), Snap Minis, and Snap Games
 - 👥 I’m looking to collaborate on web frameworks, indie games, and iOS apps
 - 🎨 I love to draw and paint in addition to coding
 - 🏍 I'm into motorcycles and dirtbikes